Latest Economic Analysis

 Click to view all of our locations and contact details.

-The August meeting of the Bank of England’s Monetary Policy Committee (MPC) saw the central bank lower the Bank rate by 25bps to 5.00%.
-This was the first rate change from the Bank of England in eight meetings.
-Subsequent to this, the central bank had been on a rate tightening cycle over the period December’21 to August’23.
-Market expectations had leaned towards a rate cut in the lead up to today’s announcement.
+The November meeting of the Bank of England’s Monetary Policy Committee (MPC) saw the central bank lower Bank rate by 25bps to 4.75%.
+This was the second rate cut from the Bank of England (BoE) in three meetings.
+Subsequent to this, the BoE cuts rates for the first time in August, following its rate tightening cycle, which had been in place since the end of 2021.

 Irish Housing Market Bulletin - June 2023